 U.S Secretary of State henry Kissinger and Israeli Prime Minister Yitzhak Rabin made progress towards?

-U.S Secretary of State henry Kissinger and Israeli Prime Minister Yitzhak Rabin made progress towards a new interim peace agreement between Israel and Egypt at a meeting in West Germany on Saturday (12 July).
+Background: U.S Secretary of State henry Kissinger and Israeli Prime Minister Yitzhak Rabin made progress towards a new interim peace agreement between Israel and Egypt at a meeting in West Germany on Saturday (12 July).

 The two men were closeted for three hours at Gymnich Castle, north-west of Bonn, but when they emerged the key issue of the line for the new Israeli troop withdrawal was still unresolved.